n3rada/n3rada/README.md

 ### SAP

 If you have ever worked with SAP during a penetration test, you know how cumbersome using `SXPG_CALL_SYSTEM` on a SAP server can be, [sapsxpg](https://github.com/n3rada/sapsxpg.git) is for you.

+### Salesforce Experience Cloud

+Salesforce portals are a class of target that existing tools barely scratch.
+Guest user enumeration, REST surface coverage, IDOR probing across sessions, and a deliverable-ready report all require stitching together multiple manual steps. [sfmap](https://github.com/n3rada/sfmap) does it in one command.

 ## 🃏 GitHub Badges